hasindu2008/cornetto/docs/data.md

 ### HG002-updates

 The files in the table [here](https://github.com/hasindu2008/cornetto/blob/main/docs/data-asm-hg002-updates.tsv) are found inside the cornetto-hg002-asm-updates directory created when you download and extract the cornetto-hg002-asm-updates.tar.gz file from [https://doi.org/10.5061/dryad.kkwh70sfr](https://doi.org/10.5061/dryad.kkwh70sfr).

+This contains the updated 'hg002-Cornetto-4.3' assemblies created during the manuscript revision.
+This also includes a copy of the 'T2TC-ONT' assemblies used for comparison.